kibymo/bus/README.md

 4. Add the following secrets:
     *   Name: `TELEGRAM_BOT_TOKEN`, Value: (Your Bot Token)
     *   Name: `TELEGRAM_CHAT_ID`, Value: (Your Chat ID)
-5. The script will run automatically every day at 16:00 Taipei Time.
+5. The script will run automatically **Monday to Friday between 08:20 and 08:40 (Taipei Time)**, every 5 minutes.
 You can also manually trigger it from the **Actions** tab.